 Setup Azure Services – Cloud Management

-Cloud Management: This service enables the SCCM site and clients to authenticate by using Azure AD.
+Cloud Management: This service enables the SCCM site and clients to authenticate Azure AD.
 This authentication allows for other scenarios, such as:

 Install and assign SCCM Windows 10 clients using Azure AD for authentication